-Blogging is sweet if you do it well, but becoming a successful blogger in Nigeria can be challenging regardless.
+Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 Why Is Blogging Sweet?

 We’ll only be considering contents that do not expire.
 Some contents expire, like celebrity gist, mostly become useless after a few days.
-Most of what we will discuss here have to deal with contents that don’t expire, which are contents that will remain relevant even after years, see this for example.
+Most of what we will discuss here has to deal with content that don’t expire, which are content that will remain relevant even after years, see this, for example.

 So let me give you a few reasons why blogging is sweet and why you should consider it